-Details on ensuring the Act No. 355/2007 Coll.
-I. are stated in the implementing regulations, Annex VI.
+Details on ensuring the Act No. 355/2007 Coll. are stated in the implementing regulations, Annex VI.

-F.4.2 Monitoring of Radioactivity by Operators
+F.4.2 Monitoring of Radioactivity by Licensee

-Pursuant to the Act No. 355/2007 Coll.
-I. on protection of health, support and development of public health, each natural person and each legal entity performing activities, during which harmful factors to health occur or arise, is obliged to secure their quality and quantity of detection at the workplace and in its surroundings.
-Regarding ionizing radiation the details of requirements for monitoring of ionizing radiation are provided for the relevant Government Ordinance and in the Decree No. 545/2007 of MZ SR.
+Pursuant to the Act No. 355/2007 Coll. on protection of health, support and development of public health, each natural person and each legal entity performing activities, during which harmful factors to health occur or arise, is obliged to secure their quality and quantity of detection at the workplace and in its surroundings.
+Regarding ionizing radiation the details of requirements for monitoring of ionizing radiation are provided for the relevant Government Ordinance and in the Decree No. 545/2007 Coll. of MZ SR.

-The operator is obliged to develop a monitoring program and to ensure compliance with it.
-Monitoring is continual, periodical or operative.
-The monitoring plan according to the type of performed activity covers monitoring in standard operation, in predictable deviations from standard operation, during radiation incidents and radiation accidents.
+The licensee is obliged to develop a monitoring program and to ensure compliance with it.
+Monitoring must be continuous, periodical or operative.
+Monitoring plan according to the type of activity must contain monitoring in standard operation, in predictable deviations from standard operation, during radiation incidents and radiation accidents.

 It is structured into parts governing the monitoring of:

-- a) a workplace with sources of ionizing radiation; - b) surroundings of a workplace with sources of ionizing radiation; - c) personnel; - d) discharges of radioactive materials from the workplace with sources of ionizing radiation to the environment.
+- a) a workplace with sources of ionizing radiation; - b) surroundings of a workplace with sources of ionizing radiation; - c) personal monitoring of staff, - d) discharges of radioactive materials from the workplace with sources of ionizing radiation to the environment.